Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 1. Lying Straight Leg Raise

-It can also help alleviate low back pain since it improves the overall strength and stabilization of your core.
+It can also help alleviate low back pain since it improves your core’s overall strength and stabilization.

 You need no special equipment to do it, just some space where you can lie on your back freely.
-To make the straight leg raise more challenging, add a small cuff weight to your leg.
+Add a small cuff weight to your leg to make the straight leg raise more challenging.

 Level: Beginner and Intermediate